Wasm-DSL/spectec/README.md

 ## Step-by-Step Instructions

-We provide instructions to reproduce the results mentioned in Evaluation section.
+We provide instructions to reproduce the results mentioned in Evaluation section of the paper.

 ### 1) Correctness
 To run all the official test,